Katsina, UNICEF Train Science Teachers on Climate Change

 Francis Sardauna in Katsina

-She added that the teachers were selected across six UNICEF’s interventions local governments of Kankara, Ingawa, Baure, Jibia, Kankia and Rimi as part of the UN agency’s efforts to tackle the effect of climate change in the state.
+She added that the teachers were selected across six UNICEF’s intervention local governments of Kankara, Ingawa, Baure, Jibia, Kankia and Rimi as part of efforts to mitigate the effect of climate change in the state.

 According to her, “The ultimate goal for this training is for these teachers and their students to be able to live with climate change: know how to adapt and how to be innovative to bring about their own mitigation measures.”

-She said if children, who are most vulnerable to climate change are educated on how to bring innovations and sustainable ways of living with climate change, they can fit comfortably into the environment.
+She said if children who are mostly vulnerable to climate change were educated on how to bring innovations and sustainable ways of living with climate change, they could fit comfortably into the environment.

 She added: “If the children are effectively equipped about climate change when announcements are made on whether we are going to have extreme temperatures or heavy rainfall already, they are prepared to deal with it.